jason-victor1/first-contract/README.md

 # Deploying My First Contract

-I have progressively added functionality to my Solidity contract by adding features like storing a favorite number, typing person, public list, favorite number retrieval, and update functions, I’ve built a solid contract structure.
+I have progressively added functionality to my Solidity contract by adding features like storing a favorite number, public list, favorite number retrieval, and update functions.
+I’ve built a solid contract structure.
 Now, it’s time to deploy this to a real testnet.

 ## Compilation Check